You’ll be able to work on one of the coolest and fastest-growing open source painting programs out there.

 Krita also benefits from a modular architecture and the use of the KDE Frameworks and Qt libraries, which makes it easier to focus on new features instead of reinventing the wheel.
 And it makes coding fun!
 To work on Krita, you have to use C++ and Qt.
 It’s a good way to learn both, actually!

-Architecture – The code base changes significantly with Krita, so there is no up to date documentation on the code architecture.
+Architecture – The code base changes all the time with Krita, we’re not afraid of big refactorings, so there is no up to date documentation on the code architecture.
 There have been some written in the past, but they quickly became outdated and of little use.
 There is a fairly up to date API guide if you want to look at how the code is structured.

 Integrated Development Environment (IDE) – The most popular IDEs that we use are Qt Creator, Emacs, KDevelop, or vim.
 Qt Creator has the advantage of the ctrl-k menu, which lets you leap to classes, lines, everywhere.
 You don’t have to build with Qt Creator though!
 It can be easier to jump to the terminal, do a ‘make’, check what’s up, and then jump back to the IDE.